Phú Thọ sees Sai Nga conical hat-making craft flourishing

 The craft first appeared in the village in the 1950s and, despite decades of historical ups and downs, has been sustained and developed by local residents.

 Sai Nga conical hats have long been recognised for their delicate beauty and remarkable durability.
-Crafted by skilled artisans, the pure white hats, with their neat stitching and elegant lines, bear the distinctive identity of Sai Nga Village.
-Today, the products remain part of everyday life while meeting diverse demands of the modern market.
+Crafted by skilled artisans, the pure white hats, with their neat stitching and elegant lines, bear the distinctive identity of Sai Nga village.
+Today, the products remain part of everyday life while meeting diverse demand of the modern market.

 In 2004, Sai Nga was officially recognised by the provincial People’s Committee as a traditional craft village, with hat-making generating around 40 per cent of local household income.
 In 2021, its conical hats were certified as a three-star OCOP (One Commune, One Product) item before being upgraded to four-star in 2024.